Instructions for applying for the Readiness Package grant

 All applicants should meet the following criteria:

-• The country must be a developing country Party to the Kyoto Protocol or Paris Agreement that does not have an NIE accredited with the Fund;
+• The country must be a developing country Party to the Kyoto Protocol or Paris Agreement that does not have two NIEs accredited with the Fund;

 • The country of the NIE candidate must have a Designated Authority (DA) to the Adaptation Fund;

-All Readiness Package Grant proposals must be submitted together with a letter of endorsement by the DA of the NIE candidate country seeking accreditation with the Fund.
+All RPG proposals must be submitted together with a letter of endorsement signed by the DA of the NIE candidate country seeking accreditation with the Fund.

 Eligibility to provide Intermediary services